StokicDusan/IEEE-802.3av/README.md

 # IEEE 802.3av simulation scripts

 This simulation models observe the registration procedure in IEEE 802.3av networks.
-The aim is to review the performance of the network during the process of finding and registering newly connected optical network units (ONUs) to the optical line terminal (OLT)
+The aim is to review the performance of the network during the process of finding and registering newly connected optical network units (ONUs) to the optical line terminal (OLT).

+Simulations based on article [Allocation of optimal discovery slots in IEEE 802.3av networks](https://www.sciencedirect.com/science/article/abs/pii/S1434841111001981?via%3Dihub).

 ## `802-3av-cluster.py` :
 Scripts draw a 3D plot of the dependence of registration efficiency (U) upon the number of ONUs (N) placed in a cluster and the maximal wait time (wmax).